continuedev/continue/docs/docs/walkthroughs/prompt-files.md

 ## How to create a prompt file

-Below is a quick example of setting up a prompt file to write unit tests:s
+Below is a quick example of setting up a prompt file to write unit tests using Jest.

-1. Create a folder called `.prompts` at the top level of your workspace
+1. Create a folder called `.prompts/` at the top level of your repository.
-2. Add a file called `test.prompt` to this folder
+2. Add a file called `test.prompt` to this folder.
+The name of this file will be the name of the slash command you will use to generate your prompt.
-3. Write the following contents to `test.prompt` and save
+3. Write the following contents to `test.prompt` and save.

 ```
 temperature: 0.5